-Don’t panic, there are numerous schools around the nation who have successfully implemented a new production program.
-Not only does it offer a wider repertoire for teachers, but students are actively engage in running this hands-on technology for game day.
-Let’s start with some stories of programs knocking it out of the park.
+There are numerous schools around the nation who have successfully implemented a new production program and using them as resources is your best bet.
+We’ve compiled some stories of programs knocking it out of the park.

 Ryan Carrington of Crosby Independent School District is in his third year of teaching.
 His program started with a humble beginning and has grown exponentially.
 His students took a field trip to see the Astros to pick up some tips and learn different methods used in operations rooms.

-“Inside the operations center,” Carrington said, “it gave students a better understanding of the game and which graphics to use with what’s happening on the field.
-Oftentimes, my students aren’t athletes themselves, so they really are learning about the sport itself and how to run the equipment, as well.
+“Inside the operations center, it gave students a better understanding of the game and which graphics to use with what’s happening on the field.
+Oftentimes, my students aren’t athletes themselves, so they really are learning about the sport itself and how to run the equipment, as well.”

 We’ve heard about the benefits for students, but what take do staff members have on creating a new program?
 Is it worth the effort?
 We talked to Joe Eisenhuth, Assistant Principal and Athletic Director of North High School in Eau Claire, to see if the juice is worth the squeeze.